 Prior to the second premiership of Shinzo Abe, Japan was one of the impenetrable countries in the world for foreigners seeking employment, apart from English teachers.
 These days it’s not as difficult to immigration to Japan, or at least it wasn’t before covid-19.
 To be sure, many foreigners who sought to start careers (and, subsequently, families) in Japan are reconsidering due to unfair treatment during the pandemic; many prospective international students and expats are thinking twice.

 Is it hard to live in Japan as a foreigner?

-I’ve only lived in Japan for about six months, so it’s difficult to say for sure.
-While my first few weeks in Kyoto were wonderful, to be sure, I have noticed many little ways (and some not-so-little ones, such as being accosted for speaking English on the subway with a friend) that I am unequal.
+I lived in Japan—Kyoto, specifically—for most of 2021.
+While my first few weeks in Kyoto were wonderful, I noticed many little ways (and some not-so-little ones, such as being accosted for speaking English on the subway with a friend) that I was unequal.
 On the other hand, if you can ignore the discrimination (and are earning a good salary), Japan offers one of the highest qualities of life in the world.